Large-type Artin groups are systolic: Links of vertices in

 \subsection{Link of an interior vertex}

-Pick an interior vertex $c_i\in \Pi$.
+Pick an interior vertex $c_i\in \Pi$ and we will fix $c_i$ for the rest of this subsection.
 Let $V$ be the set of vertices of $X$ that are adjacent to $c_i$, and let $\Gamma_V$ be the full subgraph of $X^{(1)}$ spanned by $V$.
-Our goal in this subsection is the following. \begin{prop} $\Gamma_V$ is $6$--large. \end{prop}
+Our goal in this subsection is the following. \begin{prop} The graph $\Gamma_V$ is $6$-large. \end{prop}

 First we characterize elements of $V$.
-They fall into two disjoint classes: \begin{enumerate}[label=\Alph*] \item vertices in $\Pi$ that are adjacent to $c_i$; \item vertices outside $\Pi$ that are adjacent to $c_i$, they must be interior vertices of some cells other than $\Pi$. \end{enumerate} Class A consists of 6 vertices around $c_i$.
+They fall into two disjoint classes: \begin{enumerate}[label=\Alph*] \item vertices in $\Pi$ that are adjacent to $c_i$; \item vertices outside $\Pi$ that are adjacent to $c_i$, they must be interior vertices of some cells other than $\Pi$. \end{enumerate} Class A consists of six vertices around $c_i$.
 There are two cases. \begin{enumerate} \item The number $i$ is odd.
 Then $c_i$ is connected to $u_i$ and $d_{i+1}$ in the upper half of $\partial\Pi$, and $d_i$ and $u_{i+1}$ in the lower half of $\partial\Pi$.
-In such case $c_i$ is facing a $b$--edge in the upper half and an $a$--edge in the lower half.
+In such case $c_i$ is facing a $b$-edge in the upper half and an $a$-edge in the lower half.
 Moreover, $c_i$ is connected to $c_{i-1}$ or $l$ (when $i=1$) on the left, and $c_{i+1}$ or $r$ (when $i=n-2$) on the right. \item The number $i$ is even.
 Then $c_i$ is connected to $d_i$ and $u_{i+1}$ in the upper half of $\partial\Pi$, and $u_i$ and $d_{i+1}$ in the lower half of $\partial\Pi$.
-In such case $c_i$ is facing an $a$--edge in the upper half and a $b$--edge in the lower half.
-Moreover, $c_i$ is connected to $c_{i-1}$ or $l$ (when $i=1$) on the left, and $c_{i+1}$ or $r$ (when $i=n-2$) on the right. \end{enumerate}
+In such case $c_i$ is facing an $a$-edge in the upper half and a $b$-edge in the lower half.
+Moreover, $c_i$ is connected to $c_{i-1}$ on the left, and $c_{i+1}$ or $r$ (when $i=n-2$) on the right. \end{enumerate}